 After they move into your attic, raccoons often leave evidence of their presence.
 These signs include:

 Droppings that leave an unpleasant odor

-Raccoons like nothing better than finding a nice warm place in which they can live.
+Raccoons love to find a warm and cozy place to live.
 To find it, they will destroy anything in their path, including roof shingles and vents.
-It is possible that you might see holes or tears around your house if there are any raccoons living inside.
-This could also be dangerous because insulation materials might have been altered, potentially exposing wiring in walls and ceilings.
-This can increase the risk of a fire hazard.
+If there are raccoons in your home, it is possible to see holes and tears.
+This could be dangerous as well because insulation materials may have been tampered with potentially exposing wiring within walls and ceilings thus increasing the chances of fire hazard!
 Strange noises

 As they crawl around in your attic, crawl spaces, and chimneys, raccoons create a lot of noises.
 This is a sign you have an infestation.
 Before these creatures cause permanent damage to your home, it is important to get professional assistance from wildlife experts immediately.